-In addition, if they have previously taken Screen’s tests, the patient’s past test results are compared to the latest results and plotted over time (longitudinally) so the earliest important cognitive changes can be detected in each of the three cognitive domains.
-By using longitudinal analyses with scalable test scores, even if the patient’s current test results are within the “normal” range, cognitive declines within that range can be detected—providing early warnings of active decline in high functioning patients.
+In addition, if they have previously taken Screen’s tests, the patient’s past test results are compared to the latest results and plotted over time (longitudinally) so that the earliest important cognitive changes can be detected in each of the three cognitive domains.
+By using longitudinal analyses with scalable test scores — even if the patient’s current test results are within the “normal” range — cognitive declines within that range can be detected, providing early warnings of active decline even in highly functioning patients.

 STATISTICAL VALIDATION OF THE CANS-MCI

 Screen’s Test Battery vs. Gold Standard for 2 Education Sub-groups: ROC Analysis